Kearney man arrested for sexually assaulting two minors - NewsBreak

 GRAND ISLAND, Neb. — A Grand Island teen has been charged as an adult with stealing a vehicle that was part of a string of car thefts earlier this summer.
 Favion Lara, 17, is charged in Hall County Court with one count of theft by receiving stolen property – more than $5,000.

-2nd annual Kite Festival brings together local and out-of-state kiters for a purpose
+2nd annual Kite Festival brought together local and out-of-state kiters for a purpose

 GRAND ISLAND, Neb. — The Kite Festival returned with the purpose of getting more people out into the parks.
 Not for one, but for two years already the kite festival has been filling up Grand Island’s sky with kites of many colors, designs, and unbelievable sizes.
 Pro-kiter Scott...